APIDevTools/swagger-express-middleware/docs/walkthroughs/yaml.md

 For example, [/pets?type=cat](http://localhost:8000/pets?type=cat) would get/delete all pets where `type` is "cat", and [/pets?age=4&tags=brown&tags=fluffy](http://localhost:8000/pets?age=4&tags=brown&tags=fluffy) would get/delete all pets where `age` is 4 and the `tags` array contains both "brown" and "fluffy".
 You can also filter by nested properties.
 For example, [/pets?vet.address.state=CA](http://localhost:8000/pets?vet.address.state=CA) would get/delete all pets where the `state` of the `address` of the `vet` is "CA".

 ##### How Filtering Works
 This filtering functionality is provided by the [Mock middleware](../middleware/mock.md).
-It will only filter by query parameters that are explicitly defined in the Swagger API.
+It will only filter by query parameters that are explicitly defined in the OpenAPI definition.
 For example, the "name" parameter in [/pets?name=Fido](http://localhost:8000/pets?name=Fido) will be ignored, even though pets do have a `name` property, because there is no "name" query parameter defined in the API.

 > **TIP:** Notice that all the query parameters are defined in the `definitions` section and the `GET` and `DELETE` operations use `$ref` pointers to reuse the same parameters.
 This allows us to save about 60 lines of duplicated code.